Melting in spring example

-A simulation that mimicks the melting of (relatively thick) sea ice in the spring when the sun is shining.
+This example simulates the melting of relatively thick sea ice in spring when the sun is shining.
 The ice is subject to solar insolation and sensible heat fluxes from the atmosphere.
-Different cells show how the ice melts at different rates depending on the amount of solar insolation they receive.
+Different grid cells show how the ice melts at different rates depending on the amount of solar insolation they receive.
+This example demonstrates how to:

 using Oceananigans